tinobragaa/codit-quiz/README.md

 Fix: I was able to achieve that using the "-webkit-autofill" so whenever the user fills the input field with the browser auto-filling it doesn't change its colour.

+Bug: When I tried the quiz on my phone the hover effects were sticky to the buttons.
+The background colour that was set through the hover effect wouldn't disappear on the touch screen capabilities.

+Fix: Added a media querie to disable the hover effect on touch screen devices.

+Bug: When I tried the quiz on my phone the text inside the buttons inherit the default colour.
+I was ecpeting it to be black but it was coming along blue.

+Fix: On the CSS part I defined the volor to prevent inherit it from the deafult.

 # Deployment

 [Click Here To See The Live Website](https://tinobragaa.github.io/codit-quiz/)